janjongboom/lorawan-fragmentation-in-flash/test-fw/README.md

 $ openssl rsa -pubout -in certs/update.key -out update.pub
 ```

+Firmware is also tagged with a device manufacturer UUID and device class UUID, used to prevent flashing the wrong application.

 ## Generating an application package

 1. Compile an image for Multi-Tech xDot with bootloader enabled (the same bootloader as in this project, so the offsets are correct).